rainbowhousedreams/rainbowhousedreams/_posts/2019-06-16-saltharvest.md

 ### Quantities: salt, ocean, firewood
 - It takes about **2-3 standard campground bundles of wood** to boil off one 5-gallon bucket of water.
 - The ocean is about 3% salt, so **5 gallons of water contains about a pound of salt.**
 - A quick internet search and a bit of math tells me that, nutritionally speaking, you need definitely less than two pounds of salt, but maybe a bit more than a pound of salt per person per year.
-So the salt from **10 gallons of ocean** (which we harvested in a day, but didn't time it well, and were hot in the midday and done before the mosquitoes came out at night) should be **enough for one person for a year.**
+So the salt from **10 gallons of ocean** (which we harvested in a day, but didn't time it well, and were hot in the midday and done before the mosquitoes came out at night) should be quite **enough for one person for a year.**

 ### Photo Tour